RyanBaig/ICEPOS/README.md

 - Tkinter: Used for creating the graphical user interface, including messagebox, ttk, and filedialog.
 - Sqlite3: Used for working with the SQLite database.
-- pywin32: Utilized for printing functionality using win32print and win32ui.
 - Pillow (PIL): Used for image creation, including Image, ImageDraw, and ImageFont.
+- Pickle: Used for serializing and deserializing data, but in this application to store consignment keys.
+- Math: used for Math-related operations including Pi values, Sin, Con operations.
+- Time: used to add delays.
+- Datetime: used for retreiving date.
+- Requests: used for checking for any updates for ICEPOS.
+- Subprocess: used in Updating process by cloning the repository using [Git](https://www.git-scm.com).
+- Shutil: Used to delete pre-existing installations of ICEPOS to make room for the New Update.
+- Stat: used for manipulating folder permissions.
 - Screeninfo: Used for obtaining screen information.
-- OS: Used for various operating system-related functionalities.
+- OS: Used for various operating system-related functionalities including printing, finding absolute path of files, etc.

 ## Functions